bennettparsons/jazz-bot/implementation.md

 ## knobs

 * I think, 200 iterations seems to be pretty good for the basic hill climbing
 * initializing next solution with previous is a pretty good idea!
+With this, we can add to the subproblems a heuristic that encourages or discourages similarity to the previous bar (or parts of the bar)